getodk/docs/briefcase-forms.rst

 .. tip::

-  In the above case, if these changes do not affect the data model, you can make a copy of the storage area, replace the copy's form definition file with that from the server, and then push the data up from this storage area copy.
+  If the form definition has changed but the changes do not affect the data model, you can make a copy of the storage area, replace the copy's form definition file with that from the server, and then push the data up from this storage area copy.

 -----------